Evans-mutuku/Evans-mutuku/README.md

 - 🔭 I’m currently working on Fullstack development (NextJs, NodeJs, and ReactJs)
 - 🌱 I’m currently learning: Advanced cloud computing and typescript.
-- I'm currently learning python.
+- I'm currently learning Python.
-- I'm really into data science field
+- I'm really into the data science field
-- 👯 I’m looking to collaborate on: NextJs Projects and Web 3.0 based projects.
+- 👯 I’m looking to collaborate on: NextJs Projects and Web 3.0-based projects.

 - 💬 Ask me about Code, food, Space crafts, and life.
 - 📫 How to reach me: evansnyamai98@gmail.com